astralfrontier/astralfrontier.org-OLD/source/_posts/stormblood-4-0-crafting.md

 depending on whether you want collectibles, aetherial reduction, scrip, or just the item itself.

+For collectible gathering for red or yellow scrip, or for crystal farming, you'll want to use specific rotations depending on what you want to obtain.
+Sometimes you want more of an item, while other times you want to maximize the rating of the items you get.

+Here's the 4.0 collectable rotations: https://na.finalfantasyxiv.com/lodestone/character/8444495/blog/2596906/

+Here's an ephemeral rotation for 4.05: https://imgur.com/a/feaks

 #### Aetherial Reduction

 You'll be doing a lot of farming for crystals and clusters.